Flashing and Configuring a Repeater Node¶

 Final Configuration Steps¶

-- Give the repeater a descriptive name (e.g.,
+- Set a descriptive repeater name (e.g.,

 - Apply the Ottawa defaults:

-910.525 MHz / BW 62.5 kHz / SF7 / CR5 - Click Save and reboot.
+910.525 MHz / BW 62.5 kHz / SF7 / CR5 - Click Save and reboot the repeater.

 Advert Interval Configuration¶